dulnan/drupal-translations-webpack-plugin/README.md

 ]
 ```

-You can use both translation functions everywhere, but you need to tell
+You can use both translation functions everywhere.
+But *maybe* you need to declare
-webpack that Drupal is a global object:
+that Drupal is a global object.
+It worked for me without, in another project it
+didn't.

 *webpack.config.js*
 ```javascript